Jeremy-afk/Jeremy-afk.github.io/lab1.md

 ---
 # Lab Homework 1: Blog Set Up

-Our website started with a humble attempt to launch a working website.
+Our website began as a humble attempt to get a functional page online.
-After the great magician Geremy created the blog post for Lab 2, we started sailing in the sea of updates of our website.

 ![Alt text](Images\Lab1\simpletemplate.png "Lab 2 version 1..")
-*Simple but working...*
+*Simple, but it works...*

-Next thing is to put a little bit of makeup on this little.. thing.
-So we browsed the github page themes, and decided to purchase the theme [**merlot**](https://github.com/pages-themes/merlot).
+The next step was to add a little makeup to our creation.
+So we browsed the GitHub Pages themes and decided to use [**merlot**](https://github.com/pages-themes/merlot).

 ![Alt text](Images\Lab1\merlottemplate.png "Merlot template") *MerLot*

-In order to do that, we modified the _config.yml and added
+To apply the theme, we modified our _config.yml and added:
 ```
 remote_theme: pages-themes/merlot@v0.2.0
 plugins:
 - jekyll-remote-theme
 ```
-*But the theme was not showing up.*
+*But the theme didn't show up.*

+To fix this, we had to place our website’s content into index.md so the layout could be applied correctly.
-The great master of tomorrow ChatGDT delivered the solution.
-We need to put the content of the website in index.md to apply the layout.
-After the change, we present to you:
+After the change, we proudly present to you:

 <div style="max-width:900px;">
 	<video controls style="width:100%; height:auto;" preload="metadata">